Blendify/blender-manual/blender_docs/manual/rigging/armatures/bones/editing/bones.rst

    Ctrl-clicking when the active element is a disconnected root.

-If the active element is a *disconnected root* :
+If the active element is a *disconnected root*:

-- the new bone's root is placed on the active root
+- The new bone's root is placed on the active root.
-- the new bone is **not** parented to the bone owning the active root (check the Outliner in Fig. :ref:`fig-rig-bone-disconnected-tip`).
+- The new bone is **not** parented to the bone owning the active root (check the Outliner in Fig. :ref:`fig-rig-bone-disconnected-tip`).

 And hence the new bone will **not** be connected to any bone.